 Enter input parameters for the file to trigger, if any.

 Optionally, edit the settings in the section EXECUTION.Note: Task session timeout: The maximum period of time before a task is aborted.
-When a task is started, a session is started by the primary scheduler and the task is performed by one of the nodes.
-If the session times out, the primary scheduler forces the node to abort the task and remove the session.
+When a task is started, a session is started by the manager scheduler and the task is performed by one of the nodes.
+If the session times out, the manager scheduler forces the node to abort the task and remove the session.